ACL Tear Wilbur Park, MO

 • Differences in genetics

-ACL tears don’t just occur in sports, falls and work-related injuries can damage they ACL too.
-They can become more common as we age and our bodies weaken.
-Women are 4-6 times more likely to sustain an ACL tear, likely due to anatomical differences.
+While many ACL tears happen in sports, they are also common in falls and work-related injuries.
+The elderly are also at high risk, as our bodies degenerate as we age.
+Women are 4-6 times more likely to suffer an ACL tear, likely owing to anatomical differences.

 Symptoms of an ACL Tear | Wilbur Park, MO Physical Therapy